Updated February 2026

 Grant-Funded Bootcamps: Free with Full Career Services

 Grant-funded bootcamps are the best-kept secret in tech education.
-These programs cost $0 to students because corporations, foundations, and government agencies fund the training.
-In return, graduates fill entry-level tech roles at sponsoring companies.
-The key advantage over truly free platforms: grant-funded programs include live instruction, structured schedules, career services, and employer connections that dramatically improve job placement outcomes.
+They cost $0 because corporations, foundations, and government agencies cover the training.
+Graduates fill entry-level tech roles at sponsoring companies.
+The edge over truly free platforms: live instruction, structured schedules, career services, and employer connections that actually get people hired.

 Per Scholas is the most established grant-funded tech training organization in the US, operating since 1995 with 15+ campus locations.
 Programs span IT Support (CompTIA A+ prep), Cybersecurity (CompTIA Security+ prep), Software Engineering, and Cloud Administration (AWS).
 Corporate funders include Google, Barclays, BNY Mellon, and Citi.
 Per Scholas reports 80%+ job placement rates and average starting salaries above $50,000.
 Admission requires a technical aptitude assessment and interview, with priority given to individuals from underserved communities.